DavidGilson24/CubeSat-Subsystem/README.md

 1. **Environment**: The subsystem is operating under typical **ground-level conditions** (22 °C, ~1021 hPa).
 2. **Humidity**: 76% is relatively high, prompting concerns about potential moisture issues if not handled properly.
 3. **Stability**: Low gyroscopic and near-1g accelerometer readings indicate a **stationary** or gently angled orientation, consistent with a lab test setup.
-4. **Magnetic Field Anomaly**: An extremely weak measured field (~0.20 µT) suggests **interference or calibration** problems with the magnetometer, especially since normal Earth conditions should read tens of microteslas.
+4. **Magnetic Field Anomaly**: An extremely weak measured field (~0.20 µT) suggests **interference** problems with the magnetometer, especially since normal Earth conditions should read tens of microteslas.
 5. **Timekeeping**: The DS3231 shows an accurate timestamp, useful for logging or telemetry scheduling.

 ---